dikortis/LetsTalkETC/Episodes/Episode_10.md

-to have same ol reliable funding for the growth of ecosystem because would you rather mine a dead coin or would you rather my dash which is worth 100 million dollars and you've just gotten to 10 n in the recent trading pattern of these things so sometimes investing some of your proceeds into the growth of a community is a good idea the second point I am if there's been a much conflation about this is that this is some sort of desire to create a Dow to point and we should probably have a reasonable
+to have same ol reliable funding for the growth of ecosystem because would you rather mine a dead coin or would you rather my Dash which is worth 100 million dollars and you've just gotten to 10 n in the recent trading pattern of these things so sometimes investing some of your proceeds into the growth of a community is a good idea the second point I am if there's been a much conflation about that this is some sort of desire to create a Dow to point and we should probably have a reasonable